abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

 It's the space between the border of an element and the surrounding elements.

+> It's easy to fall into the trap of thinking that margin is exclusively about changing the selected element's position.
+Really, though, it's about changing the gap between elements.

 - By default, most browsers add a margin to the top of the `<h1>` element.
 This is why there is a gap between the top of the browser and the box containing the `<h1>` element.

   - That's why we use `* { margin: 0; }` to remove the default margin from all elements when resetting the styles.

-- `margin` can be negative as it's related to the surrounding elements and not the element itself
+- `margin` can be **negative** as it's related to the surrounding elements and not the element itself
-- `margin: auto`
-  - It's a trick to **center an element horizontally** by setting the left and right margins to `auto`.
-  - It works by distributing the remaining space equally on both sides of the element. **This is why it only works on block-level elements**.
 - When you want to use the `margin` shorthand for all directions, we used to always specify horizontal & vertical spacing, now there're new css-properties called `margin-inline` and `margin-block`

   - it helps if you only want to specify spacing for one direction only instead of making the other direction equals `zero`